virtbad/menu-api/docs/hosting.md

 # Regex to set which IP addresses are trusted (to upload menus or similar), by default only localhost.
 If it matches, it is trusted.
 CUSTOM_TRUST_IP=""

+# Enable the user interactions (upvoting and commenting), by default false
+CUSTOM_INTERACTIONS_ENABLED="false"

 # Microsoft OAuth Config
 # Provide the tenant id of your organisation
 CUSTOM_MICROSOFT_TENANT=""